getsentry/spotlight/packages/website/src/content/docs/reference/integration.md

   forwardedContentType?: string[];

   /**
-   * A function returning an array of tabs to be displayed in the UI.
+   * A function returning an array of panels to be displayed in the UI.
    *
-   * @param context contains the processed events for the tabs.
+   * @param context contains the processed events for the panels.
 Use this information to
    * e.g. update the notification count badge of the tab.
    */
-  tabs?: TabsCreationFunction<T>;
+  panels?: PanelsCreationFunction<T>;

   /**
    * Setup hook called when Spotlight is initialized.